 Casino City's Indian Gaming Industry Report | Part of Casino City's Gaming Analyst Package

-*Purchasing an "Organization-Wide" license allows you to save the CD contents on your network for up to five concurrent users.
+*Purchasing an "Organization-Wide" license allows you to register up to five (5) users for your online subscription.

-- 2014 was the fifth consecutive year of growth for Indian gaming.
+- 2015 was the sixth consecutive year of growth for Indian gaming.

-- The growth rate of non-gaming revenue at Indian gaming facilities (5%) was more double that of gaming revenue.
+- The growth rate of non-gaming revenue at Indian gaming facilities (4.5%) was strong but slightly less than that of gaming revenue.

-- There was a wide disparity in performance within Indian gaming.
+- There continued to be a wide disparity in the performance of Indian gaming.

-- Gaming revenue grew in 20 states, including double-digit growth in three states, and declined in 8 states.
+- Gaming revenue grew in 24 states, including double-digit growth in four states.

-- Indian gaming facilities, including non-gaming operations, directly and indirectly generated approximately $95.0 billion in output, 738,000 jobs, $32.6 billion in wages, $1.7 billion in federal, state, and local taxes, and $8.0 billion in direct revenue sharing payments to federal, state, and local governments.
+- Indian gaming facilities, including non-gaming operations, directly and indirectly generated approximately $103 billion in output, 770,000 jobs, $35.5 billion in wages, $1.76 billion in direct revenue sharing payments to federal, state, and local governments, and $10.5 billion in federal, state, and local taxes.

 The report is authored by Dr. Alan Meister, an economist with Nathan Associates Inc. Dr. Meister is an economist specializing in the application of economic analysis to public policy, litigation, regulatory, and business planning and operations matters.
 He has extensive experience analyzing economic issues related to the gaming industry, including Indian gaming, commercial casinos, racinos, card rooms, and online gaming.
 His consulting work has included industry and market analyses, economic and fiscal impact studies, public policy analysis, feasibility analysis, evaluations of regulations, analyses of land-in-trust gaming applications, economic assessments of tribal-state gaming compacts and revenue sharing, tribal socioeconomic needs assessments, surveys, damage analysis, and economic research, analysis, and expert testimony in litigation and regulatory matters.
 His clients have included gaming facility operators, industry suppliers, investors, gaming associations, Native American tribes, and other governments.